42 Lawncare Questions Answered by Experts

 Q) What other lawn pests should I be aware of?

 A) Chafer grubs and leatherjackets are common lawn pests that consume and destroy the roots of the grass.
+Animals such as foxes and badgers dig up the lawn to get to them.
 You can treat them organically with the relevant nematode.

 We Hope You Found These Answers Helpful.